Buthers/Mozzaic/README.md

   - vocal.class.php => Manager of the vocal elements of your server (teamspeak, mumble, discord ...)
   - vocal.php => Manager of the vocal informations of your server

+Linux:
+  - linux.class.php => Manager of the possible linux functions that will be sent in the linux machine

 ----------------------------------------------

 Coming soon:

-Linux, Map, Skin, Vehicle and File !
+Map, Skin, Vehicle and File !